 I spent a lot of years as a sales rep or a representative of my company as a property manager, and then as a small business owner.
 I had to put my best foot forward every day, whether I felt like it or not.
 My clients didn’t care if I had wrenched my back or had a fight with my fella just hours before.
 All that mattered to them was that I was up to my best game when I interacted with them.
 Personal problems were just that….personal.
 It was up to me to put on my “game day suit” and muster for the day.

-While I’m first in line to champion the idea that we need to cut grievers a lot more slack than we get, that doesn’t discount the notion that we, as grievers, have some responsibility to rally and make our interactions work too.
-I’m sure, if you are reading this, you’ve felt the pressure to “get over it” and get back to normal…..as if we have any idea what normal is now supposed to be.
+While I’m first in line to champion the idea that we need to cut grievers a lot more slack than we get, that doesn’t discount the notion that we, as grievers, have some responsibility.
+We need to make some effort to rally and make our interactions work too.
+I’m sure, if you are reading this, you’ve felt the pressure to “get over it” and get back to normal.
+As if we have any idea what normal is now supposed to be.

 While all grievers deserve their “stay in my pajamas from sun up to sunset” days, a lot of them especially early on, I find that getting up and getting my game suit on really helps my spirits.
 My mood and my attitude lifted as my appearance pulled me along into “normal”.
 People respond and interact with me more…and better…when I look better.
 That lifts my spirits too.